 Pro’s and Con’s

-The free plugin is certainly feature-rich.
+The free plugin is certainly feature-rich and one of the most popular choices amongst WordPress free backup plugins.
 And, if you don’t mind taking the time to set up the plugin it offers a robust way to take backups of your WordPress website.
 The Premium plugin at around $70 a year offers users a range of extra features and don’t forget to factor in offsite storage fees as well.

 It’s not a solution that we’d suggest novice WordPress users choose however.
 Feature-rich, yes, but ‘plug & play’, definitely not.